kundan-kumarr/Neural-chameleons-reproduction/README.md

 ![Paper](https://img.shields.io/badge/paper-arXiv%3A2512.11949-red)
 ![Official Code](https://img.shields.io/badge/official%20code-coming%20soon-yellow)

 Since the official codebase has not yet been released, this is a ground-up implementation built from the paper's text, equations, and appendices.
-During development, we identified and documented several implementation gaps and bugs which will be added.
+During development, we identified and documented several implementation gaps and bugs that will be addressed.

 ---